Tuesday August 28, 2001

 I wish someone could tell me the notes that Stephin sings when he sings

-crazy but not
+you for that crazy but not I'm zy cra

 I know the chords are Eb and Ab and Bb but the notes drive me crazy.
 Yes, that cra zy.